 At this time in my life and career as an artist, I am most interested in the intersection of art making, natural sciences, environmental perception, arts education and peace making.
 The abilities and characteristics of glass: polarities and dichotomies: interior edges, reflections, transparency, magnification, brittle and molten, sharp and dull, smooth and rough, opaque and clear, rapid transformation to many forms, have served me well as one of my main mediums to address the confluence of environmental issues, art and science.

-She earned a BFA in Spatial Arts and Ceramics, at California College of the Arts (formerly, California College of Arts & Crafts) in Oakland.
+Mary earned a BFA 1970 in Spatial Arts: Ceramics, at California College of the Arts (formerly, California College of Arts & Crafts) in Oakland, studying with Ruth Tamura, Viola Frey and Marvin Lipofsky.
 Following graduation, she taught screen printing, graphic design, drawing, and painting at Oakland High School.
-After eight years, she left teaching high school to study for her MFA in Glass and Painting at CCAC.
-She then taught for nineteen years at San Jose State University in the School of Art and Design, running the Glass Area.
+Mary also built and maintained one of the first hot glass studios in the Bay area run by a woman, and after eight years, she left teaching high school art to earn her MFA in Glass and Painting at CCAC.
+She then taught for nineteen years at San Jose State University in the School of Art and Design, as leader and instructor for the Glass Area.
+She hosted many international artists, and created many outreach projects: including two California Glass Exchanges and the 1995 Oakland Glass Art Society meeting.
 She retired in 2005.
-From 2002-2012 she was co-head of the Crucible Glass program and helped develop the glass studio.
+From 2002-2012 she was co-head of the Crucible Glass program and helped build the glass studio and programming.

 Mary believes that combining art making and environmental study is a healing magical process and potion that guides people to new mutual understanding and helps them to find their true spirit.

-Download a copy of my resume for more information:
+Click to view or download a copy of Mary Bayard White’s resume for more information: